Do Automatic Factuality Metrics Measure Factuality? A Critical Evaluation: Abstract

 \section{Abstract}

-Modern LLMs can now produce highly readable abstractive summaries, to the point where traditional automated metrics for evaluating summary quality, such as ROUGE, have become saturated.
-However, LLMs still sometimes introduce unwanted content into summaries, i.e., information inconsistent with or unsupported by their source.
-Measuring the occurrence of these often subtle ``hallucinations'' automatically has proved to be challenging.
-This in turn has motivated development of a variety of metrics intended to measure the factual consistency of generated summaries against their source.
-But are these approaches measuring what they purport to do?
-In this work, we stress-test automatic factuality metrics.
-Specifically, we investigate whether and to what degree superficial attributes of summary texts suffice to predict ``factuality'', finding that a (supervised) model using only such shallow features is reasonably competitive with SOTA factuality scoring methods.
-We then evaluate how factuality metrics respond to factual corrections in inconsistent summaries and find that only a few show meaningful improvements.
-In contrast, some metrics are more sensitive to benign, non-factual edits.
-Motivated by these insights, we show that one can ``game'' (most) automatic factuality metrics, i.e., reliably inflate ``factuality'' scores by appending innocuous sentences to generated summaries.
-Taken together, our results raise questions about the degree to which we should rely on existing automated factuality metrics and what exactly we want ``factuality metrics'' to measure.
+Modern LLMs can now produce highly readable abstractive summaries, to the point that traditional automated metrics for evaluating summary quality, such as ROUGE, have saturated.
+However, LLMs still sometimes introduce inaccuracies into summaries, i.e., information inconsistent with or unsupported by the corresponding source.
+Measuring the occurrence of these often subtle factual inconsistencies automatically has proved challenging.
+This in turn has motivated development of metrics intended to measure the factual consistency of generated summaries against sources.
+But are these approaches measuring what they purport to?
+Or are they mostly exploiting artifacts?
+In this work, we stress test a range of automatic factuality metrics, including specialized models and LLM-based prompting methods, to probe what they actually capture.
+Using a shallow classifier to separate “easy” examples for factual evaluation where surface features suffice from “hard” cases requiring deeper reasoning, we find that all metrics show substantial performance drops on the latter.
+Furthermore, some metrics are more sensitive to benign, fact-preserving edits than to factual corrections.
+Building on this observation, we demonstrate that most automatic factuality metrics can be gamed, i.e., their scores can be artificially inflated by appending innocuous, content-free sentences to summaries.
+Among the metrics tested, the LLM-based ChatGPT-DA approach is the most robust and reliable.
+However, this comes with a notable caveat: Prompting LLMs to assess factuality may overly rely on their parametric knowledge rather than the provided reference when making judgments.
+Taken together, our findings call into question the reliability of current factuality metrics and prompt a broader reflection on what these metrics are truly measuring.
+We conclude with concrete recommendations for improving both benchmark design and metric robustness, particularly in light of their vulnerability to superficial manipulations.